 Frame buffer is set up with VideoCore MailBox messages.

 Serial debug console is implemented on UART0 (PL011), with 115200,8N1 and USB debug cable on GPIO pins 14 / 15 connected to a PC.
-Code is running in supervisor mode, at EL1.
+Co-processor enabled, code is running in supervisor mode, at EL1 for all cores.